VARI-AIR TROUBLESHOOTING GUIDE

 When your airlock is not starting, check the contactor inside the Vari-Air control box and see if the overload has been tripped from over-amps.

-LOSING CAPACITY
+SYSTEM LOSING CAPACITY

 • Check if you are losing air from anywhere.
 The air lock can have air bypassing through it, if this is the case you will need the air lock to be rebuilt.